XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/offline-account-setup.md

 ## Prerequisites

-To use offline signing, you must have the following
+To use offline signing, you must meet the following prerequisites:

 - You must have one computer to use as an offline machine.
 This machine must be set up with a [supported operating system](system-requirements.html).
 See your operating system's support for offline setup instructions.
 (For example, [Red Hat Enterprise Linux DVD ISO installation instructions](https://access.redhat.com/solutions/7227).)
 Be sure that the software and physical media you use are not infected with malware.
     - The offline machine needs secure persistent storage (for example, an encrypted disk drive) and a way to [sign transactions](set-up-secure-signing.html) such as [`rippled` running in stand-alone mode](rippled-server-modes.html) or [ripple-lib](rippleapi-reference.html).